 Apply for financial aid

 Even if you think you're ineligible for financial aid, complete the applications and mail them in on time.
-According to the College Board, there was more than $236 billion in financial aid available to students and their families during the 2012/2013 school year.

 Don't rule out less expensive schools